Launch control (automotive)

 Switch for activating launch control in the center console of a Porsche 918 RSR.

 Launch control is an electronic aid to assist drivers of both racing and street cars to accelerate from a standing start.
 Motorcycles have been variously fitted with mechanical and electronic devices for both street and race.

 Popular automobiles with launch control include the BMW M series, certain marques of the Volkswagen Group with Direct-Shift Gearbox (most notably the Bugatti Veyron), Porsche 911 (sport+ mode), Panamera Turbo, Alfa Romeo with TCT gearbox and certain General Motors products.
 Mitsubishi also incorporated launch control into their Twin Clutch SST gearbox, on its "S-Sport" mode, but the mode is only available in the Evolution X MR and MR Touring (USDM).
 The Jaguar F-Type includes launch control.
 The Nissan GT-R has electronics to control launch but the company does not use the term "launch control" since some owners have equated the term with turning off the stability control to launch the car, which may void the warranty of the drivetrain.
-One version of Nissan GT-R allows user to launch the car by turning the Traction Control to "R" mode.
+One version of Nissan GT-R allows the user to launch the car by turning the Traction Control to "R" mode.